ARMmbed/mbed-os-5-docs/docs/debugging-testing/testing/unit_testing.md

 ## Unit testing with Mbed CLI

-Mbed CLI supports unit tests through `mbed test --unittests` command.
+Mbed CLI supports unit tests through the `mbed test --unittests` command.
 To learn how to use unit tests with Mbed CLI, please see the [unit testing documentation section](../build-tools/test-and-debug.html).
 For other information on using Mbed CLI, please see the [CLI documentation in handbook](../build-tools/mbed-cli.html).

 ### Writing unit tests